How is a website built? The 7 phases of web development

 | Custom admin | Perfectly tailored | Most expensive | Specialized business logic |

 Modern websites rarely operate in isolation.
-Common integrations include:
+Common integrations:

 - Payment gateways — Stripe, PayPal, local providers